Source description last updated: 6 December 2021

 Methodology:

-“The sources, where not quoted in the text, were HRCP surveys, fact finding reports, and communications from its correspondents and private citizens; official gazettes, economic and legal documents and other public releases and statements; reports in the national and regional press; and publications of international agencies like the UNDP, ILO, WHO, UNICEF and the World Bank.
-Considering the limitation of the official reports, press accounts and sample surveys conducted by NGOs, figures and assessments offered here may not always represent the full or the exact picture.
+“Sources, where not quoted in the text, are HRCP surveys, fact-finding reports and communications from its correspondents and private citizens; official gazettes; economic and legal documents and other public releases and statements; reports in the national and regional press; and publications of international agencies such as UNDP, ILO, WHO, UNICEF, UNFPA, and the World Bank.
+Considering the limitation of official reports, press accounts and sample surveys conducted by NGOs, the figures and assessments offered here may not always represent the full or exact picture.
 They should be taken as a reflection of the trend during the year.”
-(Human Rights Commission of Pakistan: Annual Report, 2013, p.
-5)
+(The Human Rights Commission Pakistan: Annual Report 2018, March 2019, title pages)

 Language(s) of publications: